-The amount of protein, fat and carbs from this food is measured as a gram weight value although it is also useful to give the calories from these macronutrients.
+The amount of protein, fat and carbs from this food described above is measured in grams per 100g and grams in a typical serving size (in this case 1 unit 2 large or 5 small or 30 g), although it is also useful to give the number of calories from protein, fat and carbohydrate which are the most important macronutrients.
 For this serving in your diet here are the macronutrient calories.
 From protein the number of calories is 15.5 (kcal).The number of calories from Fat is 1.4 (kcal).The total calories from carbohydrate is 3.9 (kcal).

 This list of 2 types of scallops, is brought to you by www.dietandfitnesstoday.com and ranges from Mollusks, scallop, mixed species, raw through to Mollusks, scallop, (bay and sea), cooked, steamed where all food items are ranked by the content or amount per 100g.
 The nutritional sugar content can be scaled by the amount in grams, oz or typical serving sizes.
 Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much sugar in scallops.